medizininformatik-initiative/Medication-Graph-FHIR-Converter/README.md

 ---

-This project was created as part of the efforts of the [DIFUTURE](https://difuture.de/en/home-2/) consortium and funded by the BMBF as part of the [Medical Informatics Initiative](https://www.medizininformatik-initiative.de/en/start).
+This project was created as part of the efforts of the [DIFUTURE](https://difuture.de/en/home-2/) consortium and funded by the BMFTR as part of the [Medical Informatics Initiative](https://www.medizininformatik-initiative.de/en/start).
 (Förderkennzeichen: **01ZZ2304A**)

 <img src="https://www.difuture.de/wp-content/uploads/2024/06/cropped-DIFUTURE.png" width="450">&emsp;&emsp;&emsp;